shrimqy/Sefirah/README.md

     - Initiate the connection on your Android device using either manual connect or auto connect.
 Manual connect is faster, while auto connect takes a bit more time to determine which IP address works for you.
     - Once the connection is initiated, Windows will receive a pop-up to accept or decline the connection.
 Ensure that the keys match on both devices.
     - After the authentication is done, you should be navigated to the home screens on both devices, wait a bit for the notifications on Windows to load up for the first time.

+    **Note:** If the devices can't connect even though both discover each other, make sure to check your firewall settings and these ports are open; 5149 to 5169.

 3. **Clipboard Sharing**:
     - When you copy content on your desktop, it will automatically sync with your Android device (provided you have enabled this feature in the settings).
 If you have also enabled image syncing, images should be sent as well. **Note:** You must enable the 'add received images to clipboard' option for image syncing to work.
     - To automatically share the clipboard, enable the corresponding preference in the settings (accessibility permission is required). **Note:** This method may not work in every scenario.